 I am so excited to have one of my favourite foodie bloggers, Tracy from The Culinary Jumble, on #parentingscoop this month!!!

 If you have not already, please visit her website.
-Her recipes are incredible, she makes a wide range of different things and there is something for everyone, including gluten free recipes.
+The recipes on The Culinary Jumble are incredible, she makes a wide range of different things and there is something for everyone, including gluten free recipes.

 Over to your Tracy, as she has a VERY important story to tell about her pregnancy…

 Bio – Tracy at The Culinary Jumble